Pennsylvania Powerball

 Five numbers and a little red ball have the power to change lives.
 Since 1992, Powerball has been making millionaires out of hard-working, day-dreaming lottery players throughout the nation, Pennsylvania included.

-Powerball is a draw game offered in 45 states, plus the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+Powerball is a draw game offered in 45 states, plus the District of Columbia, Puerto Rico, and the US Virgin Islands.
 The Multi-State Lottery Association (MUSL) is a nonprofit organization formed by US lotteries.
 The group manages the national Powerball operations.
-The Pennsylvania Lottery manages tickets sales and payouts in the Keystone State.
-It is also one of few states where you can purchase Powerball tickets online in addition to through live retailers statewide.
+The Pennsylvania Lottery manages ticket sales and payouts in the Keystone State.
+It is also one of the few states where you can purchase Powerball tickets online in addition to through live retailers statewide.

 Read on for everything you need to know about playing the Powerball in Pennsylvania.